 Convert: 1 tonne * gravity * 100 meters ⟶ Definition: 980665 kg m^2 / s^2

 Almost a million chunks of whatever “kilogram meters squared per seconds squared” sounds like a lot of energy, maybe we should find a nearby office building and Make Money Fast Tonite!
 When dealing with electricity we usually deal in kilowatt·hours; you probably pay around $0.10 – $0.20 for each one from the utility whether you use it to run a microwave for an hour or keep an LED lightbulb lit all week..
 If you put kWh into the To line of the units calculator, you get

 ⟶ 1 tonne * gravity * 100 meters = 0.27240694 kWh

 Son of a bitch, 1/4 of a kWh doesn’t look like the path to riches!
 That’s how much energy it’ll take to raise the tonne in the elevator, assuming no losses.
-Lowering the elevator and spinning a generator is inevitably going to get you less energy than this (no perpetual motion machines in this galaxy), so even if you pay cheap night-time rates to raise a load of crap then lower the elevator when electricity is expensive, you’re going to make at best less than a nickel.
+Lowering the elevator and spinning a generator is inevitably going to get you less energy than this (no perpetual motion machines in this universe), so even if you pay cheap night-time rates to raise a load of crap then lower the elevator when electricity is expensive, you’re going to make at best less than a nickel.

 Let’s flip things around a little.
 Our energy company is competing with batteries.
 How much can a single rechargeable NiMH AA battery raise?
 The Eneloop AA is about 1,940 m⋅Ah or milliAmpere hours, which means it could deliver 2 amps for an hour.
 That’s not energy, because how much damage it can do depends on the voltage.
 The Eneloop’s nominal voltage is about 1.2 Volts.
 So how high can a single AA battery lift a TON?